Articles by

 Announcing the 2026 Macbach Medspa Class.

-The second installment of the Macbach Lists annual editorial recognition program, refined for medspa.
-Ten medspa-native categories, two named anchor honorees (SkinSpirit for Multi-Location Premium Aesthetic Group, Ever/Body for Brand and Editorial Posture), eight categories pending continuing editorial review for the full Class of 2026 in Q3.
-Public methodology, named editorial author, documented recusal of the active Macbach medspa client (Allure Aesthetics LLC).
+The Macbach Lists recognition program, refined for medspa.
+Ten categories, two named anchor honorees so far, and the rest under editorial review for the full Class of 2026.
+Public methodology, with our active medspa client recused.

 Announcing the 2026 Macbach Concierge Class.